masrim2000/object_modeling2/README.md

 ### 1. Extract camera parameters from blender

 This folder contains an example blender scene with multiple cameras, as well as the needed scripts to render and export images, camera calibration and camera poses.
-The output is formated to be used directly in the next step (images.txt and cameras.txt).
+The output is formatted to be used directly in the next step (images.txt and cameras.txt).

 Usage:
 ```